lam-2015/poli-run/README.md

 6) Update the sign up form to show error messages (if any)

 - add a `_error_messages.html.erb` partial (in `app/views/shared`) to store the code for showing error messages of a generic form

+7) Add the flash to welcome newly registered users to our site

+- insert an area to show the flash message in `application.html.erb`
+- fill the flash if the user signup has been successful (i.e., in the Users controller)